 Once the configuration has been completed, you will need to download and install the QuickBooks Web Connector which will be used to establish communication between your Bluepark site and the QuickBooks application.

-From the Payment: QuickBooks tab in Site -> Configuration:
+From the Accounting Options tab in General -> Integrations: